-Involve a diverse range of children and young people in the design and development of mental health interventions - This delivers value on a number of levels; leading to interventions that are evidence-based, engaging, acceptable to children and young people and feasible to deliver:
+Involve children and young people in the design and development of mental health interventions -

-"The process goes beyond involving children and young people as a consultation or engagement exercise but embraces a 'democratic partnership' with appropriate distribution of power, jointly exploring needs and creating possible solutions with children and young people as 'experts of their experiences."42
+This delivers value on a number of levels; leading to interventions that are evidence-based, engaging, acceptable to children and young people and feasible to deliver:

-2 Understand the context of children and young people's lives, in all their diversities, and the existing pressures on their time, money and mental load is essential.
+"The process goes beyond involving children and young people as a consultation or engagement exercise but embraces a 'democratic partnership' with appropriate distribution of power, jointly exploring needs and creating possible solutions with children and young people as 'experts of their experiences."44 2 Understand the context of children and young people's lives and the existing pressures on their time, money and mental load is essential.
 Programmes should be accessible, fun and offer a varied choice of activities which can be tailored to an individual's needs.